 What's the course about?

-Like the BEng, this course specialises in aircraft design, especially aircraft structures, materials and aerodynamics.
-You’ll follow the same pathway as the BEng programmes, but in your extra year you’ll deepen your knowledge and understanding of aerospace topics.
-You’ll also sharpen your business and management skills.
-The team project is multidisciplinary and involves applying your skills to solve an unusual and challenging problem, for example the design of an unmanned aerial vehicle (UAV) for surveillance on Mars.
-You can also participate in competitions such as BMFA Heavy Lift competition, where you and your fellow students have the chance to design and build your own UAV and compete against teams from across Europe.
+In your final year, where you will study at a Masters level, you will further deepen your knowledge and understanding of aerospace topics as well as develop your business and management skills.
+The Team Project is multi-disciplinary and involves applying your skills to solve an unusual and challenging problem, for example the design of an autonomous Unmanned Aerial Vehicle for surveillance on Mars.
+You could also participate in competitions such as IMechE UAS Challenge, where you and your fellow students have the chance to design and build your own UAV and compete against teams from other universities.

 What will I study?

 Masters' programmes are structured into levels, 4, 5, 6 and 7.
 These correspond to your first, second, third and fourth year of study.
 Below you can see what modules you’ll be studying in each.